BurntSushi/blog/content/post/unwrap.md

 user, they can share that panic message and can probably stomach setting `RUST_BACKTRACE=1` to get a full stack trace.
 That's an easy thing to do and is especially useful in contexts where a reproduction is difficult to obtain.

+**Added on 2025-05-17**: Note that this is not meant to be comparison with errors.
+The point of emphasis here is that _when_ a bug occurs, you should feel very happy when it manifests as a panic.
+They tend to be much easier to debug than a subtle logic error, for example.
+If you want backtraces and line numbers with error values, then the `thiserror` and `anyhow` crates provide that.

 Because panics are so useful, it makes sense to use them wherever possible: